 Common causes of belly fat include:

 While these foods are calorie-dense, they won’t satisfy hunger for long periods of time.
-You’ll have to eat large portions of these to feel satisfied, and overeating leads to excessive weight gain (18).
+You’ll need to eat large portions of these to feel satisfied and overeating will lead to excessive weight gain (18).

-Allergies And Intolerances
+Allergies and Intolerances

-People with this condition experience symptoms similar to an allergic reaction when they consume foods containing gluten.
-These include bloating, excess gas, diarrhea or constipation (or both), abdominal pain, nausea, headaches, rashes on your arms or legs and fatigue.
+People with this condition experience symptoms that are similar to an allergic reaction when they consume foods that contain gluten.
+Symptoms include bloating, excess gas, diarrhea or constipation (or both), abdominal pain, nausea, headaches, rashes on the arms or legs, and fatigue.

 If the bloating is caused by a food intolerance, removing it from your diet will reduce your symptoms.
-The time it takes for these symptoms to subside varies, depending on how severe and long-term the reaction was in your body.
+The time it takes for these symptoms to subside varies, depending on how severe and long-term the reaction is in your body.

 - irritable bowel syndrome (IBS)